Scotties Tournament of Hearts: Tournament of Hearts

 Robin Wilson, a member of the 1979 championship team, and a former employee of Scott Paper led an effort to get the company to sponsor the championships.
 It was successful, and in 1982 the first Scott Tournament of Hearts was held.

 The Scott Tournament of Hearts would last 25 years, and saw the likes of many great teams.
 The first Tournament of Hearts was won by Colleen Jones and her Nova Scotia team.
 It would take her 17 years to win another, but she would cap it off with another four championships for a grand total of six championships.
 In 2018, Colleen Jones' feat of six championships was equaled by Manitoba's Jennifer Jones.
-Other great curlers at the Hearts have been Kerri Einarson and Connie Laliberte of Manitoba, Heather Houston, Marilyn Bodogh and Rachel Homan of Ontario, Vera Pezer and Sandra Schmirler of Saskatchewan, Cathy Borst, Shannon Kleibrink and Chelsea Carey of Alberta and Lindsay Sparkes and Kelly Scott of British Columbia.
+Other great curlers at the Hearts have been Kerri Einarson and Connie Laliberte of Manitoba, Heather Houston, Marilyn Bodogh and Rachel Homan of Ontario, Vera Pezer and Sandra Schmirler of Saskatchewan, Cathy Borst, Shannon Kleibrink, Heather Nedohin and Chelsea Carey of Alberta and Lindsay Sparkes and Kelly Scott of British Columbia.

 The new sponsorship made the tournament popular when it began to be televised.
 Today, TSN covers the entire tournament.
 CBC had covered the semi-finals and the finals up until the 2007–08 season.
-In 2013, Sportsnet and City began to offer coverage of the finals of the provincial playdowns in Manitoba, Ontario, and Alberta as well.
+In 2013, Sportsnet and Citytv began to offer coverage of the finals of the provincial playdowns in Manitoba, Ontario, and Alberta as well.

 As a Tournament of Hearts tradition, the members of the winning team receive gold rings in the four-heart design of the Tournament of Hearts logo, set with a .25-carat diamond.
 The runners-up receive the same rings, with rubies instead of diamonds, and the third-place team receives gold rings set with emeralds.

+Starting with the 2024 tournament, the first all-star team was entitled the Robin Wilson First All-Star Team.

+In 2025, Scotties ceased their sponsorship of the provincial playdowns and stopped awarding jewellery to participants, but continued to award jewellery for teams that reach the podium.
+At the same time, Red Rose Tea began its status as a "prestige sponsor" of the event.